Tuscany! A land known for its beautiful landscapes where arts, nature, food and wine converge in a unique mix, together

 Discovering the wine region

 If you have rented a car head south of the city of Pisa and discover a wonderful landscape of vine-covered hills and hidden hilltop towns.
 Here you can meet the wine producers and taste the quality wines of the Pisan Hills along the wine route known as the Strada del Vini delle CollinePisane.
 It is here where you will find the hilltop town of Terricciola with mesmerizing views over the hills and valleys.
 You’ll find the wineries open all year round here and wine tastings can be easily arranged.

 Extra virgin olive oils

 Foodies can delight in following the olive oil route of the Monte Pisano a small range of hills that separates the plains of Pisa and Lucca.
 The route stretches from the area of Vecchiano not

 far from the Tyrrenian Sea through a charming and varied landscape towards the picturesque town of Buti.
 Stop off en-route and buy quality extra virgin olive oil direct from the producers of which some also offer tastings of their delicious olive oil and other local products.

 Gourmets should head to the hilltop town of San Miniato the halfway point between Pisa and Florence which is famed for its precious truffles.
 There is also the possibility where you can go

 out with a Truffle hunter and his dog on a journey of discovery and adventure.
+From September to December is the precious white truffle season and during the month of November there is a truffle fair in San Miniato which generally runs over 4 consecutive weekends.
 Many restaurants in the area offer delicious gourmet truffle meals.

 Pampering at the thermal baths